 Successful financial performance of the Company is dependent upon securing profitable construction contracts and then controlling the costs associated with the execution of the work.
 The ability to secure contracts is a function of the general state of the economy.
-At September 30, 2013 the Company's Backlog stands at \$1.10 billion, representing an improvement to the amounts previously reported in earlier periods of 2013.
-During the past quarter the Company secured a significant volume of new contract awards, reinforcing the fact that Bird's business remains strong and relatively stable in light of competitive and uncertain market conditions.
-The

-Company has and will continue to bid on a substantial volume of new business and management believes that this effort will likely generate a sufficient amount of new contract awards going forward.
+At December 31, 2013, the Company's Backlog stands at a record level of \$1,268.7 million, representing an increase of \$194.8 million compared to the \$1,073.9 million reported at the end of 2012.
+During the last half of 2013, the Company secured a significant volume of new contract awards, with a large portion of the work in the industrial sector, reinforcing the fact that Bird's business remains strong in light of competitive market conditions.
+The Company has and will continue to bid on a substantial volume of new business and management believes that this effort will generate increasing levels of future revenue in 2014 and thereafter.

 The Company is pursuing larger scale and self-performed heavy civil opportunities in Canada's resource sector and hydro power markets.
-Recent volatility in commodity pricing has caused some of our clients to re-examine their project plans, which to-date has resulted in uncertain timing for future large scale construction prospects.
-The securements achieved in the past quarter provide a degree of optimism for the development of future larger scale projects in northern Alberta.
-The Company is also well positioned to capitalize on many smaller to medium size opportunities which continue to come to market.
+Volatility in commodity pricing seen earlier in 2013 caused some of our clients to re-examine their project plans, which had the effect of delaying the commencement of many larger scale construction prospects.
+In the last half of 2013 we saw evidence to suggest that these larger projects are beginning to come to market.
+The projects awarded to the Company in the last half of 2013 provide a degree of optimism for the future development of these larger scale projects in northern Alberta.
+In addition to these larger scale opportunities, the Company continues to be well positioned to capitalize on the many smaller to medium size opportunities which continue to come to market.